Developing UX Measures for Digital Medicine

 We did present (view deck) at the Digital Medicine Conference in December, after which the audience broke out into small groups for discussion and a card sorting exercise to help with weightings.

-Our next step is to process all of the great feedback we have received as well as coordinate and cohere with other groups and standards like cMHAFF and Xcertia.
+Our next step is to process all of the great feedback we have received as well as coordinate and cohere with other groups and standards like cMHAFF.

 Eventually this work could be adopted as a tool for startups and innovators to self-measure, or for a group like NODE.Health to offer some sort of application and certification process for apps or systems to be noted as “patient-friendly” and/or “clinician-friendly.”
 We want it to be functional, simple, accessible (usable!) itself and to drive the broadest change to improve digital experiences in healthcare.